open-component-model/ocm-website/content/en/docs/cli-reference/_index.md

-The Open Component Model command line client support the work with OCM artefacts, like Component Archives, Common Transport Archive,
+The Open Component Model command line client support the work with OCM artifacts, like Component Archives, Common Transport Archive,
 Component Repositories, and component versions.

-Additionally it provides some limited support for the docker daemon, OCI artefacts and registries.
+Additionally it provides some limited support for the docker daemon, OCI artifacts and registries.

 It can be used in two ways: